MutinyWallet/mutiny-node/README.md

 The mutiny node that powers the mutiny web frontend.

-The original frontend proof of concept has moved to [here](https://github.com/MutinyWallet/mutiny-web-poc).
-While the latest version is being worked on [here](https://github.com/MutinyWallet/mutiny-web).
+The frontend for Mutiny Wallet is [here](https://github.com/MutinyWallet/mutiny-web).

 ## Importing